Choosing blood pressure medications

 Central-acting agents.
-These prevent your brain from sending signals to your nervous system to speed up your heart rate and narrow your blood vessels.
-As a result, your heart doesn't pump as hard and your blood flows more easily through your blood vessels.
+These medications prevent your brain from sending signals to your nervous system to speed up your heart rate and narrow your blood vessels.
+As a result, your heart doesn't pump as hard and your blood flows more easily through your veins and arteries.

-Vasodilators.
-These medications open (dilate) blood vessels.
-They affect the muscles in blood vessel walls, preventing the muscles from tightening and the walls from narrowing.
-As a result, blood flows more easily through your vessels and your heart doesn't have to pump as hard.
+- Vasodilators.
+These medications prevent the muscles in your veins and arteries from tightening and narrowing.
+As a result, blood flows more easily and your heart doesn't have to pump as hard.
 Examples include hydralazine and minoxidil.

-A two-drug combination generally is more effective than is a single drug to get your blood pressure under control.
-Sometimes a third medication, or more, is needed to achieve your blood pressure goal.
+Combining two drugs usually works better than a single drug to get your blood pressure under control.
+Sometimes additional medication is needed to achieve your blood pressure goal.

 High blood pressure often goes hand in hand with other health problems.
 High blood pressure increases your risk of having one of these conditions:

 - Heart failure

-- Enlarged or thickened left chamber of the heart (left ventricular hypertrophy)
+- Swelling or thickening of the left chamber of the heart (left ventricular hypertrophy)